-- In accordance with Article 19 of this policy, stakeholders may report through the Complaints and Response Mechanisms any cases of suspected child ill-treatment or negligence. - 2.
-A response via the Complaints and Response Mechanisms will be provided upon receipt of the complaint.
-This response: - details the process to be followed in the event of suspicion of child ill-treatment or negligence; - requests, where appropriate, to provide further clarification and elevation of the complaint. - 3.
-ACTED staff and other entities referred to in Article 1 of this policy must: - cooperate in any investigation conducted by ACTED; - keep all records of suspected involvement in such cases that may be required in case of investigation; - preserve the confidentiality of all allegations.
+- In accordance with Article 19 of this policy, stakeholders may report through the Acted Feedback Mechanism (AFM) or the Acted Transparency Line any cases of suspected child ill-treatment or negligence. - 2.
+A response via the Complaints and Response Mechanisms, or directly on the platform, will be provided upon receipt of the alert.
+This response: - details the process to be followed in the event of suspicion of child ill-treatment or negligence; - requests, where appropriate, to provide further clarification and elevation of the alert. - 3.
+Acted staff and other entities referred to in Article 1 of this policy must: - cooperate in any investigation conducted by Acted; - keep all records of suspected involvement in such cases that may be required in case of investigation; - preserve the confidentiality of all allegations.

-Article 22 - Investigating authority
+Article 23 - Investigating authority